 This post may include affiliate links.
 Please read my disclosure policy.

-📖Why This Recipe Works
+📖Why My Recipe Works

-This recipe for dehydrated dog treats balances flavors that dogs love with healthy ingredients.
-And it is also very flexible with the ingredients used.
-I have includedd several substitution options so you can make homemade dog treats with what you have on hand.
+- Very flexible with the ingredients used.
+I have included several substitution options so you can make homemade dog treats with what you have on hand.

-I made my version gluten-free, but you certainly don't have to.
+- You can make these gluten-free, but you certainly don't have to.
 I used bacon fat but you can use coconut oil if you want to keep them vegetarian.

-Drying the dog treats in a dehydrator gives them a crispy crunch but I also included instructions for drying in the oven.
+- Drying the dog treats in a dehydrator gives them a crispy crunch but I also included instructions for drying in the oven.

 🧾Ingredient Notes

-Flour- I used all-purpose gluten-free flour but you can use regular all-purpose flour but not self-rising flour.
+- Flour- I used all-purpose gluten-free flour but you can use regular all-purpose flour but not self-rising flour.

-Almond Meal- You can also substitute cornmeal or oat flour.
+- Almond Meal- You can also substitute cornmeal or oat flour.
 No need to buy special oat flour, you can make oat flour from whole oats.

-Oil-I used leftover bacon grease, but you can also use coconut oil.
+- Oil-I used leftover bacon grease, but you can also use coconut oil.
 Whatever you use it should be solid at room temperature.

-Peanut Butter- Almond butter can be substituted to make peanut-free dog treats.
+- Peanut Butter- Almond butter can be substituted to make peanut-free dog treats.

 ⏲️How to Make Dog Treats in a Dehydrator

-The treats are done when they lose flexibility and snap when you break them.
+- The treats are done when they lose flexibility and snap when you break them.

-How to Oven Dry Dog Treats
+How to Make Dehydrated Dog Treats in the Oven

-Place the cutout dog treats on a baking sheet.
+- Place the cutout dog treats on a baking sheet.
 Even better if you have a perforated baking sheet.
-Preheat the oven to 165 F degrees, or the lowest setting the oven has.

-Place the baking trays in the oven.
+- Place the baking trays in the oven.
 Prop open the oven door with a wooden spoon.
 If your oven has a convection setting, turn that on to increase airflow.

-Every two hours rotate the pans and flip the treats.
+- Every two hours rotate the pans and flip the treats.
 It will take 10 to 12 hours to dehydrate the treats.

 👩🏻🍳 Expert Tips